blazingbobcat/war-card-game-simulator/README.md

 War to play in succession.
 After all the games are played, however long it takes, all the times playing are recorded and then averaged.
 The purpose is to find the average time playing War.
 After the simulation is over, the total time, average time the games are played, and the number of wins per player are output.
 The user may choose to start a new simulation then, and the whole process is repeated.
 It can not be stressed enough to have patience; a simulation may take a long time to complete, depending on the user's machine.
-If the user sees nothing but the prompt after inputting the number of games, they must understand the program is running at maximum speed.
+If the user sees nothing but "Playing xx games..." after inputting the number of games, they must understand the program is running at maximum speed.
 Especially with more than one game input, the simulator will need to take its time towards completion.
 If this program is run for scientific or academic purposes, the user needs to copy down the output, as it is not recorded in an external file.